getsolus/solus-site.github.io/content/blog/2019-10-02-budgie-and-its-army-of-gnomes.md

  - Menu items are now sorted using [locale linguist rules](https://github.com/solus-project/budgie-desktop/issues/1546).
 - IconTasklist
  - Fixed instances of window tracking in multi-window scenarios by invalidating our window on close in our AbominationRunningApp and picking another window of the same WM_CLASS.
+ - Fixed the ability to move non-favorited running applications / windows in IconTasklist across grouping and non-grouping modes.
+These are now allowed to intermingle with your favorited applications without concern for a panel crash.
+We're doing this by more heavily leveraging our AbominationRunningApp to provide more consistent window-specific IDs.
 - Raven
  - Notification body alignment is now properly justified.
  - Notifications will now properly wrap using `WORD_CHAR`, so we'll be more aggressive on wrapping on words when possible, but fallback to characters for longer running strings like URLs.